 The Project would not generate substantial temporary or permanent increase in ambient noise levels in the vicinity of the Project.
-A traffic noise study is not required for this Project; therefore, noise abatement need not be considered.
+The Project would not qualify as either a Type I or Type II project under 23 CFR 772 or the Caltrans Traffic Noise Analysis Protocol.
+As such, neither a Noise Abatement Decision Report nor a traffic noise study is required.
 AMMs Noise-1 and -2 describe noise levels and BMPs that would be implemented to reduce noise during construction to less than significant levels.

 Construction activities would not generate excessive groundborne vibration or groundborne noise levels.
-AMM Noise-1, Specification for Controlling Noise and

-Vibration, describes BMPs that would be implemented to reduce vibration during construction to less than significant levels.
+AMM Noise-1: Specification for Controlling Noise and Vibration describes BMPs that would be implemented to reduce vibration during construction to less than significant levels.